 Landing squares of King

-At last discussing about king.
-You might be thinking on what basis i am telling which chess piece is powerful and how much, right?
+At last, discussing the king.
+You might be thinking on what basis I am telling which chess piece is powerful and how much, right?

-There is a system in chess in which chess pieces are assigned some value according to the squares they can move and land.
-That is their flexibility.
+There is a system in chess in which chess pieces are assigned some value.
+(You can also see me my article on chess pieces value)

 FYI, as per that system queen is the most powerful chess piece, then rook, knight and bishop same value and then pawn.

 In that king is not assigned any value.
-Simply because losing the king is end of the game. so king is basically a priceless piece.
-Now coming to kings landing squares and movement
+Simply because when the king is checkmated, it is the end of the game.
+So the king is basically a priceless piece.
+Now coming to King landing squares and movement

-- A king can be compared with queen but restricted to move only square.
+- A king can move in any square but restricted to move only square.

 Okay!
-So this were basics that you must know before playing chess. now the next thing that you might across is about controlling squares and weak squares in chess. so coming to the ext question.
+So these were basics that you must know before playing chess.
+Now the next thing that you might across is about controlling squares and weak squares in chess.
+So coming to the next question.

 What is meant by controlling squares in chess?

-Controlling squares mean the squares on which are under control of your chess pieces. that means if opponent’s chess piece will land on that square then you can kill it easily.
+Controlling squares mean the squares on which are under the control of your chess pieces. that means if the opponent’s chess piece will land on that square then you can kill it easily.

-Tip 🙂 – Want t know more about the importance of controlling the centre squares in chess?
-Then check out my detailed article on: Why is controlling the centre squares important in chess?
+Tip 🙂 – Want to know more about the importance of controlling the centre squares in chess?
+Then check out my detailed article on Why is controlling the centre squares important in chess?